HippoCampusRobotics/fav_docs/_sources/final_project.rst.txt

       git pull origin --ff-only

 This section presents some additional features of our simulation environment.
 It should give you an idea on how to add models to the Gazebo world for your final project.
+As an *example* model, we will include a new AprilTag in the world.
+Additionally, we will look at the AprilTag detection algorithm.

-Additionally, note that you can use the position data of our localization algorithm in experiment.
+Moreover, note that you can use the position and orientation data of our localization algorithm in experiment.
 This will allow you to focus on other tasks.

 Default World